EddBread/WalmartProductViewer/README.md

 that would render the data structure into seperate pages.

 ### Any improvements you would make to your application?
-I would test it more and improve the error handling, improve aesthetics, add more logger classes to help with debugging.
+I would test it more and improve the error handling, improve aesthetics, add more comments, add more logger classes to help with debugging.